pigapril/TonyStock/public/articles/2.用市場情緒綜合指數判斷買賣時機/using-market-sentiment-composite-index-to-time-buys-and-sells.en.ini.md

 > **Market sentiment might seem abstract, but it can indeed be measured and interpreted through data.**

-## How to Interpret the Market Sentiment Composite Index?
+## How to Interpret the SIO Fear & Greed Index?

 After reviewing all these indicators, and comparing them to the S&P 500, we can see that while some might catch tops or bottoms, no single indicator is perfectly reliable.
 This is why relying on a single metric isn't advisable, and why we need a comprehensive view.

 Since these indicators have different scales, comparing them directly is difficult.
 Therefore, the website converts each one into a standardized 'Fear & Greed Score' from 0 to 100, making it easy to intuitively grasp the sentiment level represented by the current data.
-The 'Market Sentiment Composite Index' takes this a step further by combining all these individual scores into a single value from 0 to 100, categorized into five levels:
+The 'SIO Fear & Greed Index' takes this a step further by combining all these individual scores into a single value from 0 to 100, categorized into five levels:

 * **0-20: Extreme Fear**: Signals extreme pessimism, historically a strong 'buy the dip' signal.
 * **21-40: Fear**: Suggests pessimism, consider starting to scale into positions.